anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 3        | agent-proximity
 {: #assertion-enums title='CBOR integers for the "assertion" attribute enum'}

-## Voucher Extensions
+## Voucher Extensions {#voucher-ext}

 An unstated assumption in {{RFC8366}} was that vouchers could be extended in proprietary ways by manufacturers.
-This allows for manufacturers to communicate new things from the MASA to the Pledge, and since both are under control of the same entity, it seemed perfectly fine, even though it would violate the strict definition of the YANG.
+This allows for manufacturers to communicate new things from the MASA to the Pledge, and since both are under control of the same entity, it seemed perfectly fine, even though it would violate the strict definition of the YANG model.

 The JSON serialization of vouchers implicitely accomodates the above, since the voucher is just a map (or dictionary).
 Map keys are just strings, and creating unique strings is easy to do by including the manufacturer's domain name.

-In CBOR serialization {{RFC9148}}/{{RFC9254}}, the situation is not so easy.
+In CBOR serialization {{RFC9254}}, the situation is not so easy.
 The delta encoding for keys requires new keys to use the absolute Tag(47) for new entities.
 An extension might need to use the Private Use SID values, or acquire SID values for their own use.

 Where the process has become complex is when making standard extensions, as has happened recently, resulting in this document.
-The processes which were anticipated to be useful, (the "augment" mechanism) turned out not to be the case, see {{extendfail}}.
+The processes which were anticipated to be useful, (the "augment" mechanism) turned out not to be, see {{extendfail}}.

 Instead, a process similiar to what was done by {{?RFC8520}} has been adopted.
 In this, extensions are listed in a leaf named "extensions".